$2Bil

 Learning what works & building systems around it.

-As garden grew from a small team into a multi-disciplinary organization, design work extended beyond interfaces into shared systems, processes, and ways of working.
+As garden scaled from a small founding group into a multi-disciplinary organization, design work extended beyond the product into how the team itself was built and operated.

 Major product phases